nikolajszarins/3004-project/README.md

 Breakdown of work:
 - Use Cases
 - Sequence Diagrams
-- Classes implementation (include specific classes at end)
+- Classes implementation (`pagerecord.cpp`, `pagerecord.h` - implemented a bar graph to show analysis results)
+- Code review and detailed comments for documentation and clarity
-- Planning & Recording tests video
+- Recorded the simulation video

 ## Organization of Submission: